top of page

 This is a virtually plastic-free and waste free market.

-Because of the ways members are able to self-determine what and how much they take, and because of the ways we source and package goods, there is very little waste.
+Because of the ways members are able to self-determine what and how much they take, and because of the ways we source and package goods, there is little waste.

 All dry goods are packaged in the same glass jars that have been donated, washed, and sanitized for use at Part & Parcel.
 Market members are invited to return jars so they can be used again.